openhab/openhab-addons/CONTRIBUTING.md

 incorporating a new feature.
 However, there might be a way to implement that feature *on top of* openHAB.

-### Discuss your design on the mailing list
+### Discuss your design in the discussion forum

-We recommend discussing your plans [in the discussion forum](https://community.openhab.org/c/openhab-2) before starting to code - especially for more ambitious contributions.
+We recommend discussing your plans [in the discussion forum](https://community.openhab.org/c/add-ons) before starting to code - especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give feedback on your design, and maybe point out if someone